-The Parc del Forum lies at the end of the newer end of Diagonal.
+The Parc del Forum lies at the end of the newer, post-Olympics end of Diagonal.
 It’s used for hosting festivals like Primavera Sound and is home to a conference centre, the Museu Blau natural history museum and a monumental solar panel designed by renowned architect Zaha Hadid.
 It was at one of the festivals that I first came across this area more commonly known as el Forum.
 Since then I have been discovering it in bits.

 In the summer, the stretch along the sea, next to the sailing club, has a well-designed concrete beach ideal for those who want to sunbathe without getting sand between their toes.
-With a sea wall made of toys like concrete blocks, the water has no waves and is good for swimming lengths.
+With a sea wall made of toy-like concrete blocks, the water has no waves and is good for swimming lengths.

-What I like most about it is that it reminds me of sci fi cult film La Jetéé; walking in the Forum takes me to another dimension.
+What I like most about it is that it reminds me of sci-fi cult film La Jetéé; walking in the Forum takes me to another dimension.